faircloth-lab/phyluce/docs/src/pre-processing-assembly.rst

+.. include:: global.rst

 #####################
-Read assembly
+Read Assembly
 #####################

 Once your reads are clean, you're ready to assemble.
-At the moment, we use `velvet`_ and VelvetOptimiser for assembly, although I'm considering adding similar routines for `ABySS`_.
+At the moment, we use velvet_ and VelvetOptimiser for assembly, although I'm considering adding similar routines for ABySS_.

-Most of this process is automated using code within `phyluce`_.
+Most of this process is automated using code within phyluce_.
 But, before you runt the automated routines, you need to get a good idea of the kmer ranges within which you will assembling, prior to starting the assembly process with the automated code.